Our Team

 Bradley Markle - Advisory Board, co-PI

-bradley.markle@colorado.eduDr.
-Bradley Markle (co-PI) (he/him) is an early career Assistant Professor in Geological Sciences at the University of Colorado and Fellow at INSTAAR.
+Dr. Bradley Markle (co-PI) (he/him) is an early career Assistant Professor in Geological Sciences at the University of Colorado and Fellow at INSTAAR.
 His research is in paleoclimate dynamics in the high latitudes, with a focus on geochemical records in ice sheets.
 He is the Associate Director of the Juneau Icefield Research Program (JIRP), an expeditionary earth science summer school that introduces undergraduate students to polar field research.
 He was a co-founder of the early career development organization Ice Core Young Scientists (ICYS) and sat on the Executive Committee of International Partnerships in Ice Core Sciences (IPICS).
-He has been involved in Justice, Equity, Diversity, and Inclusion efforts for INSTAAR, the Department of Geological Sciences, and JIRP.

 Bec Batchelor - Advisory Board, co-PI

 Dr. Rebecca (Bec) Batchelor (co-PI) (she/her) is a polar atmospheric researcher by training, having spent several years in the Antarctic and Canadian Arctic, and has spent the last decade focused on early career scientist professional development and diversity.
-Her passions are building community, making connections, and empowering the next generation of diverse scientists.
-She is a co-lead of the GEO-REU network, a national network of leaders of research experiences for undergraduates and former director of the Significant Opportunities for Atmospheric Research Science (SOARS) program, one of the most established programs for increasing diversity in the geosciences, as well as a lead and collaborator on several projects focused on supporting leadership and career development for early career scientists and faculty.
-She works in the CIRES Education & Outreach group and is excited to bring together her interests in inclusion and community and her love of the polar regions in support of this office.
+Her passions are building community, making connections, and empowering the next generation of scientists.
+She is a co-lead of the GEO-REU network, a national network of leaders of research experiences for undergraduates and former director of the Significant Opportunities for Atmospheric Research Science (SOARS) program, as well as a lead and collaborator on several projects focused on supporting leadership and career development for early career scientists and faculty.

 Natasha Haycock-Chavez - Advisory Board